statu-alert

 cleanliness of rolling stock and station facilities

 At Lumo we do our very best to ensure that our trains are clean, well presented and comfortable with a full range of facilities available.
 Our Customer Experience Ambassadors undertake regular in transit, on the go cleaning as well as our station cleaning team for an extensive turn around clean at terminus stations, making sure all our trains are cleaned and remain clean whilst you travel.
 Cleanliness and hygiene are high on Lumo priorities both in between services and throughout each journey.
 All our Customer Experience Ambassadors will ensure the environment is clean and have received clear training and guidance regarding standards that will make sure you can relax and feel comfortable during your travel experience.
 At regular intervals the Customer Experience Ambassadors will pass through the carriages collecting rubbish, disposing and where practicable.
 Additional ‘deep cleaning’, i.e. where more intensive seat, floor and wall cleaning is done, will take place overnight prior to the next day’s service.
 All processes and practices are driven to enhance your travel experience.
-We undertake regular auditing of our train cleaning arrangements and from May 2025, we will be rolling out and refitting all our trains with a new durable seat fabric and high comfort arm rests to further enhance customer comfort and travel experience.
+We carry out regular audits of our train cleaning arrangements to ensure consistently high standards.
+In addition, we have now fully completed the rollout of a new durable seat fabric and high comfort armrests across all trains, delivering improved comfort and a better overall travel experience for our customers.

-All of our trains are equipped with air conditioning.
-The train ventilation systems ensure a continuing supply of fresh air throughout the whole journey.
-Should this fail our Customer Experience Ambassadors will do everything they can to move customers to an alternative coach.
-Each of our trains has five air conditioning units on board.
+All of our trains are equipped with air conditioning, and the ventilation systems provide a continuous supply of fresh air throughout the entire journey.
+Should any issue arise, our Customer Experience Ambassadors will do everything possible to relocate customers to an alternative coach.
+Each train is fitted with five air conditioning units.

 Our performance for these during 1st April – 31st March compared to our previous year was: